nmdollhopf/team1_wine_project/README.md

 ### What to try next

 A method that does not require the same assumptions as linear regression, e.g. support vector machines.
-Right now, trying to use SVM to classify good wines (quality > 6) vs bad wines (quality < 7).
+Right now, trying to use SVM to classify good wines (quality >= 7) vs bad wines (quality < 7).

 for a good youtube series on SVM and other ML methods, checkout StatQuest!

+## lost some work... but not to worry
+1. read in data
+2. compute binary outcomes (good >= 7)
+3. split into train and test
+4. compute mahalanobis distances at 0.99 level
+5. remove 'outliers' in x_train using mahalanobis distance metric
+6. scale X_train and X)test
+7. make SVC model
+8. optimize SVC parameters
+9. use SMOTE to deal with imbalanced classes.